 After the in-class period, students will be required to be involved in a traineeship period within their own or another organisation.
 The traineeship period must be at least of 500 hours and it usually takes place during the August – January period (depending on the starting date).
 The traineeship period will be evaluated by a tutor that belongs to the same organisation.

 In order to get the master’s degree students will be required to submit a dissertation, which will be part of their final evaluation.
 The dissertation should be a case study concerning procurement issues related to their own organisations, to a specific country or to a public procurement challenge.
 In drafting their paper students should demonstrate an understanding of the topic and the use of appropriate methodologies.
 The dissertation will be submitted at the beginning of January and will be defended at the end of February.
 Each student will work under the supervision of an advisor chosen among the lecturers of the program.

 Details on deadlines and other relevant issues regarding all the activities that take place after the in-class period (e-learning module, traineeship period and dissertation) will be clearly given to the students at the beginning of July before they go back home.

 WE LOOK FORWARD TO WELCOMING YOU TO IMPPM

-Welcome Day will take place on March 2, 2020 at the University of Rome Tor Vergata.
-Students attending the eighth edition of the International Master in Public Procurement Management (IMPPM) are encouraged to attend this event aimed at establishing and strengthening relationships among fellow students.
+Welcome Day will take place on February 26, 2021 at the University of Rome Tor Vergata.
+Students attending the ninth edition of the International Master in Public Procurement Management (IMPPM) are encouraged to attend this event aimed at establishing and strengthening relationships among fellow students.